biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Sylvi, a young half-elf maid with a gentle touch and a love of cleaning.
        - Orion, a middle-aged human wizard with a sharp mind and a love of puzzles.
+- Religion
+  - Temple of Ares
+    - Workers:
+       - Ares, 35, a fierce and warlike human priest with a love of battle and a talent for strategy.
+       - Eris, 25, a chaotic and unpredictable half-elf acolyte with a love of chaos and a talent for causing trouble.
+       - Hephaestus, 70, a venerable and respected dwarf sage with a vast knowledge of war and weaponry.

 #### Sandy Spring (400) North side outside of town (Tabaxi Camp)
 - Inn